How do I change my address?

 Similarly, you can get your Québec notice of assessment or reassessment (back to 2004) through Revenu Québec’s My Account service.

-Note: New this year, if you’re using one of our paid Online H&R Block 2017 tax software packages (Assistance or Protection), or the H&R Block 2017 Download tax software, you’ll be able to request your notice of assessment (NOA) through the Express NOA service from within the tax software.
+Note: New this year, if you’re using one of our paid Online H&R Block 2017 tax software packages (Assistance or Protection), you’ll be able to request your notice of assessment (NOA) through the Express NOA service from within the tax software.
 With this service, you’ll receive your NOA in the tax software after you NETFILE your return.
-Click here for more information on using the Express NOA service.

 Where can I get help with my income tax and benefit return?